 Sun exposure as well as wind and sand are thought to present risk factors for developing a pterygium, therefore it is frequent in people that live near the equator.

-A pterygium is generally addressed surgically when it grows to the point of interfering with vision or if it is the source of chronic irritation or inflammation.
+The condition is generally addressed with pterygium surgery when it grows to the point of interfering with vision or if it is the source of chronic irritation or inflammation.

-Surgical intervention may include the use of Mitomycin-C which inhibits re growth as well as amniotic membrane or conjunctival autograft.
+Pterygium removal surgery may include the use of Mitomycin-C which inhibits re-growth as well as amniotic membrane or conjunctival autograft.